Pittsburgh Seminary is well-known for its academic rigor and high standards for programs and courses.

 Doctor of Ministry Degree Program

-For those with an M.Div. degree and at least three years of ministry experience, the Doctor of Ministry degree allows students to explore a question or challenge in their context.
-We offer a number of focus areas including Christian Spirituality, Eastern Christian, Missional Leadership, Parish, Reformed, and Science and Theology.
+For those with an M.Div. degree or equivalent and at least three years of ministry experience, the Doctor of Ministry degree allows students to explore a question or challenge in their context.
+We offer a number of focus areas including Christian Spirituality, Creative Writing and Public Theology, Eastern Christian, Intergenerational Black Church Studies, Missional Leadership, Parish, Reformed, Risking Faithfully, and Science and Theology.
 The D.Min. degree is a professional doctoral degree providing space for renewal, growth, companionship among peers, and rich dialogue with faculty.
 Learn more about the D.Min. program.

 Graduate Certificate in Adaptive and Innovative Ministry

 The Graduate Certificate in Adaptive and Innovative Ministry forms pioneer leaders attentive to God and God’s world.
 Participants will learn to listen to the Holy Spirit and their communities, will practice leading teams in discerning God’s activity, and will engage regular rhythms of spiritual practice to renew their own souls and enable deeper discernment in their own life and calling.
-Accompanied by a cohort learning community and mentored by experienced missional leaders, students in the Graduate Certificate in Church Planting and Revitalization program learn from both academics and practitioners.
+Accompanied by a cohort learning community and mentored by experienced missional leaders, students in the Graduate Certificate in Adaptive and Innovative Ministry program learn from both academics and practitioners.
 Our hybrid online and intensive classes allow leaders to set apart time to grow in missional and intellectual formation while staying rooted in their context.
-Learn more about the Graduate Certificate in Church Planting and Revitalization.
+Learn more about the Graduate Certificate in Adaptive and Innovative Ministry.